 We will try to reschedule the course and will inform you about the new dates as soon as they are set.

-The course focuses on the multi-component factors and conditions of importance for a sustainable leadership, from a system perspective (individual – group – work-place – organization – society).
-In these aspects, the course focuses especially on contemporary challenges such as creating attractive, inclusive and innovative work places.
-The course also apply a practice and handling perspective of managerial work to support application in practice.
+The course focuses on the multi-component factors and conditions of importance for a sustainable leadership, from a system perspective (individual – group – workplace – organization – society).
+In these aspects, the course focuses especially on contemporary challenges such as creating attractive, inclusive and innovative workplaces.
+The course also applies a hands-on perspective of managerial work to support application in practice.

 The purpose of the course is to provide the participants with clear insights of current empirical evidence of health promoting leadership and how it can be supported from system perspectives.
-The participants will gain a understanding of the theoretical background concepts and their practical application in form of concrete tools to be applied at various work contexts.
+The participants will gain an understanding of the theoretical background concepts and their practical application in form of concrete tools to be applied in various work contexts.